ntxn/Node.js-Bootcamp/README.md

       - <img src="screenshots/require-module-2.png" width="800">
       - <img src="screenshots/require-module-3.png" width="800">
       - The imported module is cached so that when we need to import it again, node.js will get it from the cach insteading importing it all over again.

+- ## Asynchonous JS - Small Project + Notes

+  - Used `superagent` 3rd party module to create http requests which returns Promises
+  - To prevent Callback Hell and increase readability, we can chain Promises with `then`, `catch` or better yet we can use `async`/`await`, `try` `catch`.
+  - For methods that don't support Promises, we can create another function that will return a Promise that run the needed function.

+- ## NATOURS - Project